-About Red Beach
+About the Red Beach

-Best Snorkeling in the World
+Best snorkelling experience in the world